Polynomial Curve Systems are Exponentially Decaying: -Barrier lakes

-We say a barrier lake $B$ $\emph{separates}$ two post-critical points $x$ and $y$ if there are two sublakes of $B$ which contain $x$ and $y$ respectively.
-We call a barrier lake of $\emph{type I}$ if it does not separate post-critical points, otherwise, we call it of $\emph{type II}$.
-Since a type II barrier lake separates post-critical points by definition,, it is clear that \begin{lema} A type II barrier lake contains at least two post-critical points. \end{lema}
+\begin{rmk} The barrier does not contain post-critical point.
+This is true even if $L$ contains a post-critical point $w$, see Figure 6.
+In this case, the segment $S$ is contained in one of the two sectors bounded by $L$ and $L'$ and thus the two end points of $F(S)$ must belong to one of the two components of $L - \{w\}$. \end{rmk} We say that a barrier lake $B$ \emph{separates} two post-critical points $x$ and $y$ if there exist two sublakes of $B$ containing $x$ and $y$, respectively.
+A barrier lake is called \emph{type I} if it does not separate any pair of post-critical points; otherwise it is called \emph{type II}.
+Since a type II barrier lake separates post-critical points by definition, it is clear that: